nikhilrane1992/google-map/README.md

 google-map
 ==========

-A usful app to teach google maps from scratch.. -- Beginneers Level
+A useful app to teach google maps from scratch.. -- Beginneers Level